Backlinks — use cases and design space

 D. Hybrid — generated index + manual enrichment

 A script generates a bare list of inbound links (no semantics).
-Agents can optionally annotate the relationship type when they encounter the generated list.
-The generated list serves as a "these exist" signal; the annotation adds the "why it matters" layer.
+Agents optionally annotate the relationship type when they encounter the generated list.
+The script handles "these exist"; agents add "why it matters."

 • Cons: two-layer system adds complexity; unannotated backlinks are noisy

 Prose readability vs completeness.
 The system prioritises inline links as prose.
-A backlinks footer with 12 entries is metadata, not prose.
-Notes with many inbound links would get long footer sections that don't read naturally.
+A backlinks footer with 12 entries is metadata, not prose — notes with many inbound links would get long sections that don't read naturally.

 Maintenance consistency.
 Manual backlinks (option C) fail unless enforced.
-44% of notes lack even outbound Relevant Notes sections.
+Even outbound Relevant Notes sections are incomplete.
 Adding a second direction doubles the surface area for inconsistency.

-Source integration.
+Source boundary.
 The /ingest pipeline deliberately keeps connections in the ingest report rather than modifying KB notes.
-Backlinks would create implicit two-way relationships between sources and notes.
-That's useful (use case 2) but changes the boundary between sources and notes.
+Backlinks would create implicit two-way relationships between sources and notes — useful (use case 2) but it changes the boundary between the two layers.

 Open questions